mattmoore/maki/README.md

 ## Why?

-In one word?
-Metaprogramming!
+Functional programming and metaprogramming.
 I really like the Kotlin language.
 Compared to languages like Ruby, however, Kotlin's metaprogramming capabilities are fairly limited.

-There are two goals for my implementation:
+There are three main goals for my implementation:

+1. Better FP support than what exists baked-in to Kotlin currently.
 1. A first-class metaprogramming model for use during compilation.
 There is another project, Arrow-Meta, which does a similar thing.
 However, the second goal...
 1. ...is a new Kotlin runtime that enables metaprogramming after the program is compiled and *while it is running*.